nagisa77/Text2Cast/README.md

 automatically concatenates them into `combined.mp3` inside the configured audio directory.
 Sound effect clips are copied into numbered files like `0_sound_effect.mp3` so they can be stitched together in order with the generated speech.
+All audio is normalized to 44.1 kHz stereo at 192 kbps so that locally provided clips and generated speech share the same format.

 Each script entry has a `type` field.
-Entries with `type: tts` contain spoken text along with a `speaker` ID, while `type: sound_effect` provides the path to an audio clip to insert in the final mix.
+Entries with `type: tts` contain spoken text along with a `speaker` ID, while `type: sound_effect` provides the path to an audio clip to insert in the final mix. `type: silent` inserts a period of silence and supports a `duration` field (seconds) and an optional `direction` marker.
 Sound effect paths used by `script_v2` are configured in the `sound_effects` section of `config.yaml`.

 ## Voice cloning with Volcengine